National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Pedas Pedas by artist Kumari Nahappan

-Behind National Museum of Singapore, one can see a gigantic chilli titled Pedas Pedas by artist Kumari Nahappan.
+Behind Singapore National Museum, one can see a gigantic chilli titled Pedas Pedas by artist Kumari Nahappan.
 Next to it is a broccoli-like sculpture titled In the Eye of the Red Dot by Yeo Chee Kiong.
 It resembles a blossoming flower, symbolising Singapore’s flourishing success and achievements.

 Other Interesting Sights at NMS